 Three Things You Should Know After a Car Accident

-The More Information You Can Collect, the Better
+1. The More Information You Can Collect, the Better

 2. The Insurance Company Doesn’t Have Your Back

-We’d like to think insurance companies are here for us after an accident—but sadly, that’s rarely the case.
-Insurance companies are for-profit businesses, meaning they’ll do what they can to cut their own costs.
-In other words, they will look for reasons to pay out less than you actually deserve for your suffering.
+We want to think insurance companies are here for us after an accident, but sadly, that’s rarely the case.
+Insurance companies are for-profit businesses, meaning they’ll do what they can to cut their costs and pay out less than you actually deserve for your suffering.

-You Have the Right to Recover ALL Your Costs
+3. You Have the Right to Recover ALL Your Costs

-If the car accident was not your fault, you have a right to financial recovery of ALL your damages related to the accident.
+If the car accident was not your fault, you have a right to financial recovery of all your damages related to the accident.
 This includes costs pertaining to:

-- Treatment for your injuries
+- Treatment for your accident injuries

 - Doctor’s visits